 Tivdak will provide a new monotherapy option for women with recurrent or metastatic cervical cancer who have progressed after first-line chemotherapy and for whom there are limited treatment options available.

 This approval is based on the results of the pivotal Phase II innovaTV 204 study.
 The data were presented at the European Society for Medical Oncology (ESMO) Virtual Congress in September 2020.
-The results showed significant efficacy of Tivdak as a monotherapy, providing clinically meaningful and durable objective remissions: an overall remission rate (ORR) of 24%, median duration of remission (DOR) of 8.3 months, and a manageable safety profile.
+The results showed significant efficacy of Tivdak as a monotherapy, providing clinically meaningful and durable objective response: an overall response rate (ORR) of 24%, median duration of response (DOR) of 8.3 months, and a manageable safety profile.

-The results showed that the ORR of Tivdak treatment was 24% (95% CI:15.9-33.3%), with a complete remission rate (CR) of 7% (7 cases) and a partial remission rate (PR) of 17% (17 cases).
+The results showed that the ORR of Tivdak treatment was 24% (95% CI:15.9-33.3%), with a complete response rate (CR) of 7% (7 cases) and a partial response rate (PR) of 17% (17 cases).
 The median follow-up was 10 months or with a median DOR of 8.3 months (95% CI:4.2-not reached).
-The median time from initiation of treatment to remission was 1.4 months (range: 1.1-5.1), and treatment response was generally observed within the first 2 treatment cycles.
-Subgroup analysis showed that remission rates were generally consistent between subgroups, regardless of tumor histology, number of prior therapies received, response to prior systemic regimens, and dual chemotherapy combined with bevacizumab as first-line therapy.
+The median time from initiation of treatment to response was 1.4 months (range: 1.1-5.1), and treatment response was generally observed within the first 2 treatment cycles.
+Subgroup analysis showed that response rates were generally consistent between subgroups, regardless of tumor histology, number of prior therapies received, response to prior systemic regimens, and dual chemotherapy combined with bevacizumab as first-line therapy.

 The median PFS was 4.2 months (95% CI:3.0-4.4) and 6-month PFS rate was 30% (95% CI:20.8-40.1).
 The median OS was 12.1 months (95% CI:9.6-13.9) as well as a 6-month OS rate of 79% (95% CI:69.3-85.6).
 The most common treatment-related adverse events (≥20%) in the study included alopecia, rhinorrhea, nausea, conjunctivitis, fatigue, and dry eye.